-The Leader in New Treatment for Severe Emphysema
+Leader in New Treatment for Severe Emphysema

 Temple led the LIBERATE clinical trial that proved the effectiveness of an endobronchial valve.
-Temple is also an international training site for doctors who come here to learn how to place these valves.
+We're also an international training site for doctors who come here to learn how to place these valves.

 To implant endobronchial valves, a special tool called a bronchoscope is guided through the mouth to deliver the valves to the target sites in the lung.
 Patients are asleep the entire time and feel no pain.
-A typical procedure takes up to an hour to complete and involves placing several valves to isolate the diseased part of the lung.
+A typical procedure takes up to 1 hour to complete and involves placing several valves to isolate the diseased part of the lung.